Servanthood as Worship: The Privilege of Life in a Local Church, by Nate Palmer

 Servanthood as Worship offers Christians a biblical understanding of their calling to serve in the church, motivated by the grace that is ours in the gospel.
 It has the potential to revitalize service teams in churches across the world, from church plants to established congregations.

 Nate Palmer and his wife, Steph, moved from San Diego to Dallas in 2005 to help plant Grace Church Frisco.
 They have three children.
-Nate, a seminary student, was a management consultant for many years, worked for software firm SAP, and is now a principal partner at HP.
+He holds an M.A. from Reformed Theological Seminary and his articles have appeared in Modern Reformation and Reformed Perspectives Magazine.
+He was a management consultant for many years, worked for software firm SAP, and is now a principal partner at HP.

 “A sustainable, practical vision for serving in the local church that is powered by grace.”